anstoradonlab/rdfix/README.md

 ### From source

-Rust is required for compiling `rdfix-deconvolve` from source.
+Rust is required for compiling `rdfix` from source.

 First, [install rust](https://www.rust-lang.org/tools/install).
 Then, execute